 Decide on your destination and choose a route

 The first thing to do is to choose your destination.
 Once you know where you’re going you can choose your route.
 Most people choose to follow the scenic route, as it is obviously a lot more beautiful than driving on the highway.
 New Zealand’s roads are almost all scenic, to be honest, and they have two lanes.

 I recommend using Google Maps to plan your road trip.
 You can easily calculate the driving time between destinations with this app, which will make it a lot easier to plan your stops and estimate the distances.
 You will also be able to see the main towns on your route, so you know where you can buy snacks and refuel.

 Once I’m on the road, I use Maps.me.
 It’s an app that works offline, so you don’t need to have the internet to see where you are and where you’re going which is very useful when you get lost or take the wrong turn.
-If you plan on using this app, you will need to download the map of the country you’re planning to road trip before you leave.
+If you plan on using this app, you will need to download the map of New Zealand before you leave.
 The map will be stored in the app, and then you can use it offline and see the roads, towns, and attractions.

 Check your car before you leave

 This is probably one of the most important things to do before you go, especially if you’re planning a long road trip of a few weeks/months.
 Take your car to the garage and have it checked.
 Make sure you have a spare tire, and jack, and have your oil changed if needed.